antaldaniel/reprex/content/project/eu-datathon_2021/index.md

 - We use open source software, open data.
 The applications are hosted on the cloud resources of [Reprex](#reprex), an early-stage technology startup that tries to build a viable, open-source, open-data business model to create reproducible research products.

+- We are working together with experts in the domain as curators (check out our guidelines if you want to join: [Data Curators: Get Inspired!](https://curators.dataobservatory.eu/data-curators.html)).

+- Our development team works on an open collaboration basis.
+Our indicator R packages, and our services are developed together with [rOpenGov](https://music.dataobservatory.eu/author/ropengov/).

 ## Mission statement